-- On the Clusters page, find the target cluster and click Manage in the Actions column.
+- On the Clusters page, find the cluster that you want to manage and click Details in the Actions column of the cluster.

-- In the left-side navigation pane, choose Persistent Volumes.
-The PVs and PVCs page appears.
+- The Cluster Information page appears.
+In the left-side navigation pane, click Persistent Volumes.
+The Persistent Volume Claims tab appears.

-- In the Create PV dialog box, set the following parameters.
+- In the Create PV dialog box, set the parameters.

 - If the specified sub-directory does not exist, the system automatically creates this sub-directory.

-- This parameter is optional.
-The root directory of the NAS file system is mounted by default.
+- If you do not set this parameter, the root directory of the NAS file system is mounted.

 - To specify a sub-directory in a NAS Extreme file system, the sub-directory must start with /share.

-You can set access permissions on sub-directories only.
+- You can set access permissions on only sub-directories.

 - By default, the original permissions are used.

-- Note the following points when you set the permissions:
+- Take note of the following requirements when you set the permissions:

-- For Flexvolume versions earlier than v184.108.40.206-8d3b7e7-aliyun, use the recursive mode when you change permission settings.
+- For FlexVolume versions earlier than v18.104.22.168-8d3b7e7-aliyun, use the recursive mode when you change permission settings.
 The permissions on all files and directories under the mounted directory will be changed.

-- Non-recursive mode: The permission change only takes effect on the mounted directory.
-The sub-directories and included files are not affected.
+- Non-recursive: The permission changes apply to only the mount directory.
+The subdirectories and files in the mount directory are not affected.

-- Recursive mode: The permission change takes effect on the mounted directory, the sub-directories, and included files.
+- Recursive mode: The permission changes apply to the mounted directory, the subdirectories,

 - Click Create.